 Changing field types

 Typically, it is recommended you not change field types for EsriJSON.
-When Analytics for IoT samples and ingests FeatureSet objects, an accurate representation of the field types is derived and these should not be changed when configuring a source or feed.
+When Velocity samples and ingests FeatureSet objects, an accurate representation of the field types is derived and these should not be changed when configuring a source or feed.
 The exception to changing field types is with Feature objects.
 Considering Feature objects represent time in date fields as epoch milliseconds, they will always be derived as integer field types without a full FeatureSet that explicitly contains field types and thus should be adjusted accordingly.
-Additionally, in the case of Feature objects, Analytics for IoT will attempt to derive other field types based solely on the samples retrieved and the field types should be reviewed accordingly.
+Additionally, in the case of Feature objects, Velocity will attempt to derive other field types based solely on the samples retrieved and the field types should be reviewed accordingly.

 EsriJSON file size